Original Talent Research

 Answers to these challenging questions will only be found by bringing industry and academia together.
 “Bridging the Talent Disconnect: Charting the Pathways to Future Growth“, was the original groundbreaking research study by the AEF, published in 2017.

 The follow-up 2019 qualitative study “Bridging the Diversity Disconnect: Charting More Inclusive Pathways to Growth” uncovered the same structural disconnects when analyzing this issue through a diversity lens, specifically racial diversity.
+The main action step from this study was to investigate how to link inclusion to key business outcomes.
+The AEF built a methodology to capture this connection and published the results in the study My Voice Matters in 2021.

 Our 2020 study, “Bridging the Analytics Disconnect: Charting a More Data-Driven Pathway to Growth” finds that the marketing industry needs to work much more closely with academia if we are to create the new breed of data and analytics talent that will be so crucial to fueling our industry’s growth.